 I started playing RPGs in my fifties.
 I was in drama club in high school and loved it.
 I have, for years, wanted to try my hand at writing a book.
 In 2012, I found NaNoWriMo (National Novel Writing Month) which is November.
-I wrote over 50,000 word novelette in 25 days.
-“The Pretzel Twist” has yet to edited.
+I wrote over 50,000-word novelette in 25 days.
+“The Pretzel Twist” has yet to edit.

 As I look back on that, I see that within that mystery story, I am ripe to be a DM with a story to guide adventurers through.

 So, with that, I move on to developing “Qnight’s Haunted Quest” for GenCon this year.